kathleenjo/example1/documentation/04-Connecting-to-the-T-Mobile-LTE-M-Network.md

 ## Troubleshooting
 - **Issue** - I inserted my SIM card, however, nothing is coming up on either the mobile app or the web app.
 What could be wrong?
 - **Suggested solution** - Your area may not have strong enough signal strength to connect to the T-Mobile LTE-M network.
-Please try moving to an area that does have strong enough signal strength and re-insert the card.<br><br>
+Please try moving to an area that does have strong enough signal strength (-85 decibels or better) and re-insert the card.<br><br>
 <img src="https://user-images.githubusercontent.com/60194531/179632902-98fd8ea0-d0fb-4eb0-9259-1f2d43358c40.png" width="300"><br><br>

 <br>